raj-khan/raj-khan/README.md

 <!-- # Hi there  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> -->
 # I'm Meher Ullah Khan Raj!

 And I'm a software developer/Server expert.
-I'm from  [Dhaka](https://en.wikipedia.org/wiki/Dhaka), [Bangladesh](https://en.wikipedia.org/wiki/Bangladesh).
 Currently, I am working for [Nex Software Solution](https://www.facebook.com/nexsoftwaresolution/) as a Full-Stack Software Developer and living in Dhanmondi, Dhaka.

  You can find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3].